Medical Tourism Blog

 Lydian Plastic Surgery Clinic

-- World-Class Expertise: All procedures are performed by Dr. An Kyung Chun, a celebrated surgeon recognized among Korea’s Top 18 Aesthetic Plastic Surgery Experts and globally listed in the World’s Top 100 Doctors in Stem Cell Aesthetic Medicine.
+• Dr. An has been selected as one of Korea’s Top 18 Aesthetic Plastic Surgery Experts and is also listed among the World’s Top 100 Doctors in Stem Cell Aesthetic Medicine.

 You can check out their website here: Lydian Plastic Surgery Clinic Website